agrc/porter/README.md

 Data in the internal SGID will automatically be added to the SGID10 with via the swapper pallet.

-If there is a record added to `SGID.META.AGOLItems`, the corresponding dataset will be added to:
+If there is a record added to `SGID.META.AGOLItems`, the corresponding dataset will automatically be added to:

 1. the open sgid with cloudb
 1. arcgis online with forklift
 1. open data with the agol validator

+Note: This automation does not work in reverse.
+If a record is removed from `SGID.META.AGOLItems`, the corresponding data needs to be manually removed from the systems above.

 ### Tweet templates